 By going out and doing a heap of base kilometres you’ll develop a great aerobic base.
 This is good.
 I’m a strong believer of a good base, especially as cycling is primarily an endurance based sport.
 But, this is where people go wrong.
 As much as base training is good for you, you primarily use Type I fibres and while these can go all day they arent able to get you there very fast.
 I call it training to ride slow.
 To ride faster you’ll need to engage your Type IIa fibres and to do this youll need to train in your E3 and VO2MAX zones.
 These engage and develop the Type IIa fibre and this enables you to cut a huge amount of time off your rides and makes you climb hills faster.
 Remember, this fibre produces power and endurance.
 This is why we developed the 003 – Fruit Bowl VO2MAX Ergo specifically to help train the IIa fibres.

 Power to Weight Ratio.

-In my tips I talk briefly about power to weight.
-And while cyclists get fanatical about getting the lightest wheel and bike the real savings can be made much cheaper and result in a far greater gain in perform if they focused on losing a few of those extra kilograms of body weight that you are caring around.
+In my tips, I talk briefly about power to weight.
+And while cyclists get fanatical about getting the lightest wheel and bike the real savings can be made much cheaper and result in a far greater gain in performance if they focused on losing a few of those extra kilograms of body weight that you are caring around.

 “Its all about the power to weight ratio.
 So we work on roughly 3 to 5 Watts per kilogram when you’re going uphill.
 If you weigh 10 kilograms more than somebody else, then you need to put between 30 to 50 more Watts into the bike just to stay with them, all right?
 That’s big, especially when you’re riding at threshold.
 One of the big things that we did with our athletes last year in the preparation for the Peaks Challenge Falls Creek is work on reducing their body weight down to a real athletic level so that they could climb at their maximum.”